 Founded in 1978, ENS International has developed some of the most innovative negotiating and influencing methodologies in the market.
 The founders, Michael Hudson and Leo Hawkins, challenged the highly adversarial approach to negotiation that had long dominated corporate negotiation strategy and created organisation-wide negotiation capability platforms.

 The acquisition of ENS International will further EdventureCo’s goal of equipping students with relevant skills in a fast-changing world.
-It will be highly complementary to DDLS and the Australian Institute of ICT, EdventureCo’s two market leading IT training providers, that address the skills shortages in the digital sector.
-This increasing demand for digital skills is balanced by uniquely human traits such as emotional intelligence, creativity, persuasion and innovation, becoming more valuable.
-EdventureCo’s strategy is focused on addressing this demand.
+It will be highly complementary to DDLS and the Australian Institute of ICT, two of EdventureCo’s market- leading IT training providers that address the skills shortages in the digital sector.